redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Imagine a few weeks in the future of our blog when every post hits the front page of the New York Times and we're getting hundreds of comments a day.
 We can't be expected to come up with quality content each day *and* moderate the endless stream of (mostly well-meaning) comments!
 We're going to need help.
 Let's hire a comment moderator to remove obvious spam and bad intentioned posts and help make the internet a better place.

-We already have a login system for our blog, but right now it's all-or-nothing: you either get access to create blog posts, or you don't.
+We already have a login system for our blog (Netlify Identity, if you followed the first tutorial), but right now it's all-or-nothing: you either get access to create blog posts, or you don't.
 In this case our comment moderator(s) will need logins so that we know who they are, but we're not going let them create new blog posts.
-We need some of role that we can give to our two kinds of users so we can distinguish them from one another.
+We need some kind of role that we can give to our two kinds of users so we can distinguish them from one another.

 Enter role-based authorization control, thankfully shortened to the common phrase **RBAC**.
 Authentication says who the person, authorization says what they can do.
 Currently the blog has the lowest common denominator of authroization: if they are logged in, they can do everything.
-Let's add a "less than anything, but more than nothing" level.
+Let's add a "less than everything, but more than nothing" level.

 ### Definining Roles